Forty-Bot/linux-checklist/README.md

 To edit files, run `gedit`, a graphical editor akin to notepad; `nano`, a simple command-line editor; or `vim`, a powerful  but less intuitive command-line editor.
 Note that vim may need to be installed with `apt-get install vim`.

+If you don't want to type sudo every time, you can switch to the root user with `sudo -s`

 ## Checklist

 1. Read the readme